 Indeed all our Executives, past and present have played significant advocacy roles nationally $ in NZ.

-GRA sees itself partnering with the wider community on both a professional and social level.
+In 2018-19 GRA sees itself partnering with the wider community on both a professional and social level.
 Since formation GRA has included the community at a social level by giving lectures at green conferences and speaking events, hence improving the awareness about the vital role, green infrastructure contributes to urban design, regeneration and future planning.
+Matthew Dillon continues to represent & promote GRA globally through his role as eVP for the World Green Infrastructure Network.
+In 2017 he spoke at the WGICongress in Berlin and in 2018 he spoke at the WGICongress in Bengaluru, India.

 To Request a Speaker from GRA please refer to Quick Links.